Azure/impact-reporting-samples/Onboarding/Connector/Scripts/Documentation/BashScriptTsgAndFaq.md

 1. Ensure the Azure Service Principal **'AzureImpactReportingConnector'** exists by entering it into the search box as shown below, if not wait for a few minutes for it to get created.
 If it does not get created even after an hour, reach out to the [Impact RP connectors team](mailto:impactrp-preview@microsoft.com).
    ![AzureImpactReportingConnector](Images/Checking%20the%20Service%20Principal.png)
-2. Verify your account has either of **'User Access Administrator'** or **'Role Based Access Control Administrator'** permissions to create roles and assign them.
+2. Verify your account has **'User Access Administrator'** permission to create roles and assign them.

 ### Connector creation takes too long